girmadebele/OroLLM/README.md

 ##  Project Summary

-OroLLM is an academic-industry research initiative led by Adama Science and Technology University (ASTU) aimed at developing scalable and resource-efficient Large Language Models (LLMs) for Afaan Oromoo.
+OroLLM is an academic research initiative led by experts at Adama Science and Technology University (ASTU) aimed at developing scalable and resource-efficient Large Language Models (LLMs) for Afaan Oromoo.

 The project addresses the critical gap in Natural Language Processing (NLP) for low-resource African languages, where limited datasets and computational constraints have hindered the development of high-quality language technologies.